-Seek emergency care for anyone who is at risk of hyponatremia — due to prolonged athletic activity, an underlying medical condition or use of the drug Ecstasy — and develops severe signs and symptoms, such as nausea and vomiting, confusion, seizures or lost consciousness.
+Seek emergency care for anyone who develops severe signs and symptoms of hyponatremia, such as nausea and vomiting, confusion, seizures, or lost consciousness.

 If you have time to prepare, here's some information to help you get ready for your appointment, and what to expect from your doctor.

 - List any symptoms you or your loved one has been experiencing and for how long.

 - Write down key medical information, including other medical problems for which you are being treated and the names of all medications, vitamins, supplements or other natural remedies you are taking.